seanblanchfield/blog/current/_posts/2022-02-23-automating-heating-with-home-assistant.md

 ## If you made it this far...

 If your home heating is similar to mine, you might also be interested in how I created [virtual gas meters using Home Assistant](/2022/02/virtual-gas-meters-home-assistant), to give me a real-time view into our gas usage.

+## Reddit Discussion

+A bunch of well informed community members have shared their opinion on my approach on Reddit.
+The [thread is well worth a read](https://www.reddit.com/r/homeassistant/comments/101spqk/automating_heating_with_home_assistant/).